ChatGPT vs Claude for Coding: Which Responds Better to Structure?

 Finding 2: GPT-4o Is Better at Guessing Your Intent

-On raw prompts, GPT-4o and Claude are closer in performance than you might expect.
-But GPT-4o is better at inferring what you probably want from a vague prompt.
-It seems to have stronger priors for common coding patterns, which means it produces something useful more often from underspecified input.
+On raw prompts, GPT-4o and Claude are closer in score than you might think.
+But GPT-4o is better at guessing what you want from a vague prompt.
+It has a stronger sense of common coding patterns.
+That means it gives you something useful more often, even when the prompt is unclear.

-The irony: this "better guessing" disappears when you use structured prompts.
-When all 6 bands are specified, there is nothing left to guess.
-And Claude's superior constraint-following takes over.
+The irony is that this better guessing disappears once you use structured prompts.
+When all 6 bands are filled in, there is nothing left to guess.
+At that point, Claude's stronger constraint following takes over.

 Finding 3: The CONSTRAINTS Band Is the Differentiator

-This aligns with sinc-LLM's measurement that CONSTRAINTS carries 42.7% of reconstruction quality.
-Both models confirm it empirically.
+This matches sinc-LLM's measurement: CONSTRAINTS carries 42.7% of reconstruction quality.
+Both models confirm this in the data.

 x(t) = Σ x(nT) · sinc((t - nT) / T)